 1. Avoid trendy items that last one season

 I know it’s tempting to dive into the new trends you see on Instagram, especially if they’re styled in a cool way.
 Before you do that think well if you will actually wear it.
 In most situations, the answer will be once or twice, so it’s definitely not worth it.
 Instead, it’s wiser to invest in classic pieces that will last forever.
 It benefits both your pocket and the environment.
 If you’re not new to this blog, you may have already read posts about how buying timeless pieces can save you a lot of money and also make you look stylish and put together, season after season.
 For example, last year I invested in a wool camel coat and I haven’t regretted it even a bit.
 I know it will last over time and will never be out of style.

 Buying less, but of better quality clothes might cost you a little more, than purchasing cheap ones, but it will worth it in the long term.
 A cheap, bad quality garment will last only a few wears after it’s shredded to pieces, whereas one of a better quality be in your closet much longer.
 It costs more, but you will only need one.
 Having fewer quality items instead of many bad quality ones is much better and will reduce your carbon footprint as well.

 3. Support sustainable and ethical brands

 Fast fashion is popular among consumers exactly because is fast and affordable.
-Items last one season and you can easily end un with a crapy wardrobe that needs to be renewed for the next season.
+Items are trendy and last one season, so you can easily end un with a wardrobe that needs to be renewed for the next.
 However, the rise of more and more brands that promote transparency and friendly to the environment ways makes it so easy to get a hold of ethical and ecologically conscious made items.
-Some wildly popular among the fashion enthusiasts are Reformation, Stella McCartney, Everlane and Simon Miller.
+Some wildly popular among the fashion enthusiasts are Reformation, Stella McCartney, and Simon Miller.